 - Valve Train: DOHC; 4 Valves Per Cylinder

-- Fueling: Fuel Injection
+- Fueling: Fuel Injection, ride-by-wire throttle

 - Max Power: 72hp @ 8,000 rpm